Trusted Provider of: Trusted Provider Logo

 Reminder bulb

-This figure is based on Squaremouth sales data from travelers who purchased flight insurance in the past 12 months.
-Squaremouth visitors spend an average of $415 for comprehensive travel insurance with flight coverage, and have an average trip length of 14 days.
+The above figure is based on sales data from travelers who purchased flight insurance through Squaremouth in the past 12 months.
+Squaremouth visitors spend an average of $425 for comprehensive travel insurance with flight coverage, and have an average trip length of 14 days.

-For exact pricing, we recommend getting a flight insurance quote and comparing plans side-by-side.
+For exact pricing, get a customized flight insurance quote and compare plans side-by-side.

 How Does Flight Insurance Work?